ogencoglu/ArtsyNetworks/README.md

 and recombine content and style of arbitrary images, providing a neural algorithm for the creation of artistic images.* - Gatys et al.

-This is an humble attempt to implement the algorithm described in [http://arxiv.org/abs/1508.06576](http://arxiv.org/abs/1508.06576>) by Gatys, Ecker and Bethge (first submitted on 26 August 2015).
+This is my humble attempt to implement the algorithm described in [http://arxiv.org/abs/1508.06576](http://arxiv.org/abs/1508.06576>) by Gatys, Ecker and Bethge (first submitted on 26 August 2015).
 The code is inspired by Lasagne Recipe - *styletransfer*, yet has several modifications.
 The pretrained network is downloaded from [https://s3.amazonaws.com/lasagne/recipes/pretrained/imagenet/vgg19_normalized.pkl](https://s3.amazonaws.com/lasagne/recipes/pretrained/imagenet/vgg19_normalized.pkl) .

 Dependencies: